Nigeria DisCos Face Renewable Energy Targets for 2024

 NERC through its September 2024 Supplementary Order has enjoined each DisCo to achieve a minimum of 10% embedded generation of its total load allocation.

-For example, the Port Harcourt Electricity Distribution Company must generate 28 MW of embedded generation with 14 MW being from renewable sources.
-The other DisCos have similar targets, which, in aggregate, result in a total target for renewable capacity addition of 199MW across the country.
+The Port Harcourt Electricity Distribution Company must generate 28 MW of embedded generation with 14 MW being from renewable sources.
+While, the other DisCos have similar targets, which, in aggregate, result in a total target for renewable capacity addition of 199MW across the country.

 Pushing for cleaner energy in Nigeria

-This is the plan by NERC to ensure that there is improved uptake of cleaner energy as well as enhanced power reliability in Nigeria.
+This plan by NERC is to ensure there is an improved uptake of cleaner energy as well as enhanced power reliability in Nigeria.
 Embedded generation means power plants that are connected to the local distribution network and not the national grid and as such, NERC aims for 50% of this power to be generated from renewable energy like solar and wind.

 NERC also asserted that the embedded power must be ready to be dispatched to DisCos by April 1, 2025.

 To achieve this, DisCos can either purchase large volumes of renewable energy or distribute the capacity across their service territories.
-This is in line with the ongoing efforts to improve power provision under the Service Based Tariff (SBT) regime to offer a steady and reliable supply to consumers.
+This aligns with the ongoing efforts to improve power provision under the Service Based Tariff (SBT) regime to offer a steady and reliable supply to customers.

 Plans for Nigeria’s first solar auction